Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Winter brings cold air and indoor heating.
 Both strip moisture from skin.
 Dry skin becomes irritated and can develop more dark marks.

 Your winter routine must prevent dryness.
-The soap still works—but you need more moisture around it.
+The soap still works — but you need more moisture around it.
+See our complete winter routine for a full walkthrough.

 Winter Morning Routine